 From early December 2020, Apple required app developers to disclose their data processing practices, and added a privacy label to each app’s Apple App Store listing.
 In addition to the information about the MySudo app in the Apple App Store, this label explains some of the data types MySudo collects or processes, and whether that data is linked to them or used to track them.
 This page also links to other FAQs with more information about MySudo privacy and security.

 For the data elements listed in the MySudo Apple App Store listing, here is some additional information on the data processing practices, and how a user can change the MySudo app settings.
 Information collected is not linked to a user’s identity unless there is a regulatory reason to verify a user’s legal identity (e.g. to use MySudo virtual cards):

-Each user account in MySudo has unique identifiers internal to MySudo and Sudo Platform, so that access to each user’s data is kept separate and secure from that of others.
-These identifiers are randomly generated and not associated to a user’s personal data, unless required to do so for regulatory reasons e.g. to use the virtual cards capability.
+Each user account in MySudo has unique identifiers internal to MySudo and Sudo Platform so that access to each user’s data is kept separate and secure from that of others.
+These identifiers are randomly generated and not associated with a user’s personal data unless they must be for regulatory reasons (e.g. to use MySudo virtual cards).

-* Read more about the information required to install and setup MySudo.
+Read more about the information required to install and set up MySudo.

-The history of MySudo in-app purchases, such as the MySudo plan to which a user subscribes, is used to provide users with the correct entitlements (e.g., Sudo profiles, telephone numbers, call minutes, SMS/MMS messages) according to their subscription.
-Users are contacted through the MySudo app when their subscriptions are close to expiry, so that they do not inadvertently lose their entitlements, such as telephone numbers or email addresses.
-If a MySudo user uses the free trial and never subscribes to a paid plan, they have no purchase history.
+We use the history of MySudo in-app purchases, such as the MySudo plan to which a user is subscribed, to provide each user with the correct entitlements (e.g. Sudo profiles, telephone numbers, call minutes, SMS/MMS messages) for their subscription.
+We contact each user through the MySudo app when their subscription is close to expiry so they do not inadvertently lose their entitlements, such as telephone numbers, handles, or email addresses.
+If a MySudo user stays on the SudoFree plan, and never subscribes to a paid plan, they have no purchase history.

-* Read more about the different MySudo plans.
+Read more about the different MySudo plans.